National Trails System: National Scenic Trails

 The eleven national scenic trails were established to provide outdoor recreation opportunities and to conserve portions of the natural landscape with significant scenic, natural, cultural, or historic importance.
 These trails are continuous non-motorized long-distance trails that can be backpacked from end-to-end or hiked for short segments, except for Natchez Trace NST, which consists of five shorter, disconnected trail segments.
 The Trails for America report said, "Each National Scenic Trail should stand out in its own right as a recreation resource of superlative quality and of physical challenge."
 Most notably, the national scenic trail system provides access to the crest of the Appalachian Mountains in the east via the Appalachian Trail, of the Rocky Mountains in the west on the Continental Divide Trail, and of the Cascade and Sierra Nevada ranges on the Pacific Crest Trail, which make up the Triple Crown of Hiking.
 Other places of note include the southern wetlands and Gulf Coast on the Florida Trail, the North Woods on the North Country Trail, the variety of southwestern mountains and ecosystems on the Arizona Trail, and the remote high-mountain landscape near the Canadian border on the Pacific Northwest Trail.

 They have a total length of approximately 17,800. mi.
 Due to the extent of construction of route realignments, segment alternatives, and measurement methods, some sources vary in their distances reported and values may be rounded.

-Of the eleven national scenic trails, Appalachian, Natchez Trace, and Potomac Heritage are official units of the NPS; though their enabling legislation does not distinguish them, these have more direct administration.
-The NPS manages its other three trails more as a coordinator with local partners than as an administrator.
-The NPS manages its scenic trails like its other areas, as long, linear parks.
+Six trails are official units of the NPS, managed like its other areas, as long, linear parks.
 Five trails are overseen by the U.S. Forest Service.

-In 2022 Arlette Laan, whose trail name was "Apple Pie," became the first woman known to have completely hiked all eleven of the national scenic trails.
+In 2022 Arlette Laan, whose trail name was "Apple Pie", became the first woman known to have completely hiked all eleven national scenic trails.